gtkrug/dps-idp4-dc/README.md

 The above IIRQuery sample queries the IIR test service that always returns incomplete testing.
 For production the queryUrl would be https://tca.iir.com/api/Lookup?code=

+The latest Shibboleth release (4.3 and possibly 4.2) have changed how they parse the schemaLocation field in the attribute-resolver.xml file.
+What typically worked in the past will no longer work.
+It should look something like the following:
+   <AttributeResolver
+        xmlns:txdps="urn:global:txdps:4.1:resolver"
+        xsi:schemaLocation="urn:mace:shibboleth:2.0:resolver http://shibboleth.net/schema/idp/shibboleth-attribute-resolver.xsd
+                            urn:global:txdps:4.1:resolver classpath:/schema/txdps-4.1-resolver.xsd">